martinthomson/no-expiry/draft-thomson-gendispatch-no-expiry.md

 NEW:

 {:quote}
-> At any time, an
-> Internet-Draft may be replaced by a more recent version of the same
+> At any time, an Internet-Draft may be replaced by a more recent version.
-> specification.

 RFC 2418 {{!WG=RFC2418}} talks about header information in Internet-Drafts in Section <xref section="7.2" sectionFormat="bare" target="WG"/>.